 Erin Cowling is an Assistant Professor of Spanish at MacEwan University (2017-) She previously taught Spanish at Hampden-Sydney College and Grinnell College, and Gender & Women’s Studies at Queen’s University, Canada.
 She received her Ph.D. from the Johns Hopkins University, Department of German and Romance Languages and Literatures, in 2012.
 She speaks English and Spanish fluently, has an intermediate understanding of French and Italian, and has attempted to learn Irish Gaelic, as a way to connect to her ancestral roots.

-Erin’s interest in the Spanish language and culture grew from her exposure to Spanish exchange students who were housed with her family annually.
+Erin’s interest in the Spanish language and culture grew from her exposure to Spanish exchange students who were housed with her family annually durning her childhood.
 At the age of 16 she returned to Spain’s Basque region with a former exchange student to get to know the country and her exchange sister’s family.
 It was love at first tapa!
 Although she had only had one year of Spanish language learning prior to this experience, her passion for languages was only further enflamed by those 3 weeks in el País Vasco.